 Having had the Karcher Window vac for a couple of weeks now we’ve found that one of its most useful applications is in the bathroom.
 It gets put to use after the shower has been used for removing water from the shower door and tiles and also removing condensation from the large mirror we have above the sink.

 In the quick shower door cleaning test it took well under 1 minute to remove all the water from the door.
 Previously we would have used a cloth to do this, so using the WV2 Plus was much easier.

 Another good use for the Karcher Window Vac is cleaning up liquid spills from hard floor surfaces, such as laminate, tiles or hardwood flooring.
 For this test we just used water on a laminate/tile floor surface and the window vac handled this with ease.
 We were surprised to find that the floor was almost dry to the touch after use.

 If you were to clean up other liquids, such as milk for example, then you would need to remove the water collection bottle from the main unit to give the bottle a good rinse out.

 Karcher have a strategy of offering “basic” products and then “premium” versions with extra (admittedly useful) accessories; this is common on their pressure washer range as well as their window vac range.

 The difference is mainly in the accessories.
-We would honestly avoid the base WV2 model as it only comes with as standard wide nozzle.
-The best bet is the WV2 Premium as this includes the cleaning trigger bottle & pad.
+We would honestly avoid the base WV1 model as it only comes with as standard wide nozzle and does without the cleaning tool (plus it’s the old base unit).
+The best bet is the WV2 Plus that we tested as this includes the cleaning trigger bottle & pad.